-Opened in 1959 as a ‘Babies Annexe’, Rigby House has served the needs of generations of children and families in our community well — but accessibility for toddlers is limited by outdated layouts.
-Most of the infrastructure is now over 50 years old and in urgent need of modernising and refurbishment.
+Opened in 1959 as a 'Babies Annexe', Rigby House facilities have ably served the needs of generations of families in our community.
+But accessibility for older children is now limited by outdated layouts.

-Henry and his friends are unable to access the toilet at Rigby House independently.
+Rigby House children are unable to access the toilet independently, for example.
 The only entrance is through a nappy changing area that must be gated for the safety of crawling babies.
-An educator must leave the room to assist children, denying them the independence of self-directed learning.
-The centre is also affected by old plumbing and leaking roofs.
+Whilst our educators focus on opportunities to optimise each child's learning and development - an educator must leave the room to assist children accessing the toilet, denying them the independence of self-directed learning.

 Rigby House in 1959

 This December/January, The Infants' Home is renovating Rigby House to provide an accessible, inspiring educational environment for the next generation of Rigby House children, so our educators can keep doing what they do best - helping each child have every opportunity to fulfil their unique potential.